 Our partner organization in Oradea is Asociatia Vieti Schimbate, which has been active in Romania for several years.
 In Romania, students tend to come from difficult social backgrounds and therefore require competent support to accompany their IT training.

-In Tororo, we work together with Heart for Children, which provides a home and training for fulltime residents.
+In Tororo, we work with Heart for Children, which provides orphans with a home and schooling.
 There is a good infrastructure there to introduce motivated young people to the world of IT.

 Volunteers wanted